A New Parallel Message-distribution Technique for Cost-based Steganography: Experiments

 \section{Experiments}

 Through out this paper, all the experiments are conducted on BOSSbase ver.1.01 database \cite{BOSSbase} containing 10,000 gray-scale $512\times512$ pixels images.
 Performance evaluations are done by an ensemble classifier steganalyzer \cite{classifier} with a 10-fold cross validation trained on 34,671 dimensional SRM feature set.
-5000 images are selected randomly in each experiment for training/validation and 1000 images are selected from the rest of the database for testing.
+5000 and 1000 images are selected randomly in each experiment for training/validation and testing respectively.
 Out-of-Bag Error is reported which is the average false positive and negative rates in testing step.

 HUGO is used with the same setting reported in the original paper to have its best security.
 S-UNIWARD algorithm is used with $\sigma=1$, shown to be optimum in \cite{S-UNIWARDsigma}.
 HILL algorithm is used with a $3\times3$ Ker-Bohme high-pass filter and a $3\times3$ and a $15\times15$ averaging filters as low-pass filters which is shown in the original paper to have the best security.